top of page

 Meadow Somerset, Bishops Lydeard

-Tucked away down a quiet lane just outside Bishops Lydeard, Meadow Somerset is one of those places that feels like a real find.
-Set on a working farm at the edge of the Quantocks, it offers a more contemporary take on the traditional café experience, with a relaxed, countryside setting that’s hard to beat.
+Tucked away down a quiet lane just outside Bishops Lydeard is Meadow Somerset Set on a working farm at the edge of the Quantocks, it offers a contemporary take on the traditional café with a relaxed, countryside setting that’s hard to beat.
+It has a peaceful courtyard and plenty of space for families and friends to relax.

 A note on local favourites (and hidden finds)